Monday, November 4, 2024

 How to Remove PyCharm

-• For Snap Packages, you can remove it from Ubuntu Software Center or run the following command:
+• For Snap Packages, you can remove it from the Ubuntu Software Center or run the following command:

 sudo snap remove pycharm-community